SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 4. Ensure "Hide Open SSID" is _unchecked_
    > NOTE: the SSID _will_ be broadcasted sometimes even when set to hidden, so uncheck it regardless
 6. "Update Access Point" button, regardless of the above setting

+## Can't format USB flash drive OR USB flash drive not recognized
+1. Verify the USB flash drive is OK by checking it out on your Windows host first
+2. Try manually formatting the USB flash drive (Windows defaults are OK)
+3. Re-attach it and see if it gets picked up correctly (″USB & Storage″ section on the ″Advanced″ page of the web UI should show you the model), or you could run ″lsusb″ / ″lsblk″ manually via SSH
+4. If it's picked up, try running format_sd again (from *outside* the /sd/ directory)
+5. If none of this works, try another USB flash drive altogether (2 people have reported that fixed it)